viamrobotics/docs/docs/get-started/control-motor.md

 {{< alert title="You will learn" color="tip" >}}

-- How to create a machine and install viam-server or the micro-RDK
+- How to create a machine and install `viam-server` or `viam-micro-server`
 - How to configure a board and a motor
 - How to control your motor with UI and code